 Volunteer Opportunities at the Museum

-There are many different areas where an individual can volunteer at the museum.
+There are numerous areas within the museum where individuals can volunteer.
 Skill levels needed vary; some are minimal, and others are more in-depth.
-Among these are strong communication skills, public speaking, an interest in history, and enthusiasm for history.
+Among these are strong communication skills, public speaking, an interest in history, and a genuine enthusiasm for the subject.
 Knowledge of North Carolina and United States history is helpful but not necessary.
 Opportunities are available during the week and also on weekends.

 EDUCATION

-• Docents: Docents may lead general and specialized museum tours for visiting schools and adult groups.
+- Docents: Docents may lead general and specialized museum tours for visiting schools and adult groups.
 Docents will also assist with many educational programs inside and outside the museum.
-Hands-on presentations, small group programs, and other types of programming occur year-round at schools, churches, civic groups, etc. Becoming a docent requires a specialized training course.
-For more information, please get in touch with Noah Janis, educator, at noah.janis@dncr.nc.gov or (252) 331-4032.
+Hands-on presentations, small-group programs, and other types of programming take place year-round at schools, churches, civic groups, and other organizations.
+Becoming a docent requires specialized training.
+For more information, please get in touch with Noah Janis, Chief Education Curator, at noah.janis@dncr.nc.gov or 252-331-4054.

-• Special Events: Volunteers can assist with special events periodically throughout the year.
+- Special Events: Volunteers can assist with special events periodically throughout the year.
 Duties may include assisting with creative activities, conducting surveys, and acting as food/beverage hosts or hostesses.
-In addition, volunteers are also needed to assist in preparing for special events before an actual program.
+Additionally, volunteers are needed to assist with preparing for special events before the program.

-• Staff Assistants: Staff assistants work with the museum personnel in various jobs, including the library, collections, administration, and education offices.
+- Staff Assistants: Work closely with museum personnel across various departments, including the library, collections, administration, and education departments.

 RECEPTION